mechanik-daniel/flashonata/README.md

 ---
 ## 17. License & Attribution
-Apache License 2.0 (see `LICENSE`).
+GNU Affero General Public License v3.0 (see `LICENSE`).
 Portions adapted from / inspired by JSONata (MIT).
 Include original JSONata notices where required.
 FHIR® is the registered trademark of HL7 and is used with permission.

 If you redistribute modified sources, retain attribution headers and provide a NOTICE file summarizing third‑party attributions.